swiftlang/swift-testing/Documentation/StyleGuide.md

 To organize related subsets of symbols, articles, and other content, use an API collection.

-Some basic rules to follow when creating an API collections are:
+Some basic rules to follow when creating an API collection are:
 - Begin the collection title with a noun that describes what the items in the collection have in common.
 - After the title, include a single sentence that describes the items in the